alephium/docs/docs/integration/mining.md

 Once the mining pool receives the `Jobs` message from the full node, it can send the mining jobs to miners based on their hashrate.
 For each chain, calculating the nonce only requires the `targetBlob` and `headerBlob` fields.
 Therefore, the mining pool can save bandwidth by excluding the `txsBlob` field when sending mining jobs to miners.
 You can refer to the code provided [here](https://github.com/alephium/mining-pool/blob/master/lib/blockTemplate.js#L51).

+### Job distribution

+Some miner softwares work on a single job, while others support 16 jobs received from the pool.
+To maximize compatibility, the pool can send a single job to each miner.

+The simplest approach is to send a random job from the 16 available jobs to each miner.
+The ideal approach is to distribute the jobs evenly to miners based on their hashrate, ensuring each job receives the same amount of hashrate.
+While this method is more efficient, it will take more time to implement.

 ### Submitting Blocks To Full Node

 Once the mining pool receives a valid `nonce` from the miner, it can send the block to the full node, where the block is composed of `nonce`, `headerBlob` and `txsBlob`, you can refer to the code provided [here](https://github.com/alephium/mining-pool/blob/master/lib/pool.js#L119).